amcameron/hackerpulse/README.markdown

 Let the hacker community know what you have been up to lately without the hassle.

-HackerPulse aggregates your public online activity into your own unique portfolio that represents your online pulse.
-Making easy for you and others to see what you have been up to lately, so you can spend less time posting about what you have been up to and more time hacking on world changing projects.
+HackerPulse aggregates your public programming-related activities into a unique portfolio that represents your online *pulse*.
+It makes it easy for you and others to see what projects you are working on or what you are reading about.

+Spend less time posting about what you're doing and more time actually doing it.

 ### Getting Starting